cabrerafd/spring-task-scheduler/README.md

 When the application stops, all data is deleted (no persistence).

 ## Endpoints
+Listed here are the endpoints of this application.
+There is also a postman collection and environment in the `postman` folder.
 ### Project Plans

 #### Get All Project Plans